 - Apply moisture repellent to end grain on feet and legs.

-- Store wicker furniture in a dry place on blocks to keep feet off the floor or ground.
+- Store wicker and natural rattan furniture in a dry place on blocks to keep feet off the floor or ground.

 - Wash thoroughly with a water-detergent-bleach solution and a mildly abrasive sponge.
 Rinse thoroughly with a garden hose and let dry.